dpbisme/gutpath/_pages/FAQ.md

 The GutPath Atlas helps to advance this mission by providing researchers with convenient access to a massive collection of single cell data from the small intestine across a wide range of well-controlled infection expeirments.

+## Who created the GutPath atlas?

 The GutPath project is led by Daniel Beiting, a scientist who participates in the MIST Consortium and is faculty member at the University of Pennsylvania.
+All computational work to produce the atlas was carried out by Andrew Hart, PhD., with support from Rui Xiao, PhD.
+All infections and mouse work was carried out at the University of Pennsylvania with support from MIST Consortium faculty and their lab members.

+## How is this work funded?

-GutPath is funded through the MIST Consortium by the National Institutes of Allergy and Infectious Diseases (RFA-AI-15-023).
+GutPath is funded through a grant to the MIST Consortium by the National Institutes of Allergy and Infectious Diseases (RFA-AI-15-023).

 ## What pathogens were used in these studies?